Manish3323/esw-ocs-eng-ui/README.md

     run `sbt publishLocal` inside ESW sbt shell.
     Note: This step needs to be done atleast once and/or whenever new changes of esw are pulled from github.

-3. Start esw services
+3a. `AgentService` along with one or more `Agent's` should be up & running.
-    * `AgentService` along with one or more agent should be up & running.
-To start, run following command inside ESW sbt shell `esw-services/run start --agent --agent-service`.
+    using sbt shell inside ESW `esw-services/run start --agent --agent-service`.

-    * Alternatively, to run esw-services with a simulated Sequence Manager, use `esw-services/run start --agent-service -s --simulation`
+3b.
+Alternatively, to run esw-services with a simulated Sequence Manager, use

-    * You can use `esw-services/run start-eng-ui-services` command to start all the services and agents required to test the scripts written in repo sequncer-scripts/ui-setup branch.
+    `esw-services/run start --agent-service -s --simulation`

 The `v15.x` version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.

 ## User role for login

-For testing purposes, we are creating a `osw-user1` while launching the Keycloak from csw-services
+For testing purposes, we are creating a `esw-user` while launching the Keycloak from csw-services

-Username: osw-user1
+Username: esw-user
-Password: osw-user1
+Password: esw-user

 ## Run the Application in Local Environment